YuchenWang2015/Machine-learning-project/README.md

 all_dft.xyz contains all the coordinates and the corresponded energy information for the structures in the training sets.

 2. In the validation directory:
-*DFT sub direcotry contains all the optimized structure of gold clusters, those optimized structures have been applied as the starting structure to initilized the molecular dynamics simulations.
+*coord sub direcotry contains all the optimized structure of gold clusters, those optimized structures have been applied as the starting structure to initilized the molecular dynamics simulations.
-* Energy sub diretory contains the spreadsheet which compare the energy differences between vasp DFT calculations and machine learning results.
+*energy sub diretory contains the spreadsheet which compare the energy differences between vasp DFT calculations and machine learning results.